-1. Maintain Unencumbered Practical Nursing License (Associate Degree in Nursing program only)
+1. Maintain Unencumbered Practical Nursing License (ADN program only)

-Students in the Associate Degree in Nursing (ADN) program who have a license in Practical Nursing (LPN) must report to the Dean of Nursing, in writing, any change in status of their practical nurse license within 24 hours of the occurrence.
-Failure to inform the Dean of Nursing of changes in LPN licensure status may result in dismissal from the program.
+Students in the Associate Degree in Nursing (ADN) program who have a license in Practical Nursing (LPN) must maintain the unencumbered license throughout the duration of the ADN program.
+Students must report to the Director of Nursing, in writing, any change in status of their practical nurse license within 24 hours of the occurrence.
+Failure to maintain an unencumbered license may result in dismissal from the program.

-2. Background Check
+2. Cleared Background Check

-The applicant must submit to and pass a criminal background check and any background issues must be reviewed and determined as acceptable per Insert School Name policy as well as appropriate State Board of Nursing rules and regulations and the results of the CBC must be in the student file prior to starting the program.
-Students must maintain a clear criminal background status while enrolled in the nursing program.
-Students must report to the Dean of Nursing in writing, any change in their criminal background or current status within 24 hours of occurrence (includes new citations and/or charges regardless of the pending or final adjudication).
-Students who fail to report any new citation or charge may be dismissed from the nursing program.
+The applicant must submit to and pass a criminal background check and be cleared per Fortis College policy as well as appropriate State Board of Nursing rules and regulations and the results of the CBC must be in the student file prior to starting the program.
+Students must maintain a clear criminal background while enrolled in the nursing and dental hygiene programs.
+Students must report to the Dean of Nursing or Dean of Dental Hygiene in writing, any change in their criminal background or current status within 24 hours of occurrence (includes new citations and/or charges regardless of the pending or final adjudication).
+Students who fail to report any new citation or charge may be dismissed from the nursing or dental hygiene program.